johanberntsson/ozmoo/README.md

 Written by Johan Berntsson and Fredrik Ramsberg, 2018

+## Motivation

+We were looking for a redistrubutable interpreter of Infocom and Inform games that could be used for new interactive fiction works on the C64.

+While the old Infocom interpreters are still available, the license situation is not clear so it is risky to use in new work, especially commercial.
+Furthermore, newer Inform-based games are unlikely to run on this interpreter.

+There are some alternate implementations, but they have some limitations:
+* [Infocom64](https://github.com/christopherkobayashi/infocom64) is based on assembly code of the original Infocom interpreter so it has the same license issues
+* [Zeugma](https://www.linusakesson.net/software/zeugma/index.php) doesn't support save and restore

 ## Building and running

 You need to install the Acme cross-assembler and the Vice C64 emulator.
 You also need to prepare a C64 floppy with the ZMachine story on.
 Either use the supplied d64toinf/dragontroll.d64 or prepare a new file using the utilities in d64toinf.
 Typing "make" on Linux will build inftod64 and prepare dejavu.d64.